-How to effectively communicate that our product is the best when everyone loudly shouts about the advantages of their platform?
-When all the slogans sound similar and the customer has less and less time to meet with the merchants…
+How to effectively communicate that our product is the best, when everyone loudly shouts about the advantages of their platform?
+And whhen all the slogans sound similar and the customer has less and less time to meet with our salespeople…

 [More about the potential reasons for rejecting our offer: 4 unobvious reasons that make your offer land in the basket]